python-openapi/openapi-core/docs/customizations.rst

 Spec validation
 ---------------

 By default, spec dict is validated on spec creation time.
-Disabling the validation can improve the performance.
+Disabling the validator can improve the performance.

 .. code-block:: python

-   from openapi_core import OpenAPISpec as Spec
+   from openapi_core import Spec

-   spec = Spec.create(spec_dict, validate=False)
+   spec = Spec.create(spec_dict, validator=False)

 Deserializers
 -------------